tangyk/Smart-Makefile/README.md

 ## License: FreeBSD
 ## Please use this makefile at YOUR OWN RISK !!!
 #############################################################
+Smart-Makefile is a smart powerful makefile for compiling c/cpp sources.
 This is makefile is free for any purpose, without any without warranty.

 Usage:

 1, add neccesary compiling flags to CFLAGS.

 2, add neccesary libs name and path to LIBS.